Alan Wake: Plot

-After yet another hallucination of the old woman, Alan regains consciousness, apparently having driven his car off the road, but with no memory of how he got there.
-He attempts to reach a nearby gas station, but his progress is hampered by murderous, shadowy figures resembling those in his dream.
-While fighting the shadows with light, Alan repeatedly encounters an ethereal figure in a diving suit similar to the one from his dream, which leaves behind pages of a manuscript entitled Departure, ostensibly written by Alan, which he has no memory of writing.
-Alan soon discovers that the events of the manuscript are coming true, and that the shadowy figures, or "Taken," are townsfolk possessed by a dark force.
-After killing a possessed Carl Stucky and reaching the gas station, Alan tries to alert Sheriff Sarah Breaker of his wife's disappearance, but Sarah states that there has been no island or cabin in Cauldron Lake for decades after it sank in a volcanic eruption.
-Sarah believes Alan is mentally unwell and takes him to the police station.
+After yet another hallucination of the old woman, Alan regains consciousness, apparently having driven his car off the road with no memory of how he got there.
+He attempts to reach a nearby gas station but progress is hampered by murderous, shadowy figures resembling those in his dream.
+While fighting the shadows with light, Alan repeatedly encounters an ethereal figure in a diving suit similar to the one from his dream, who leaves behind pages of a manuscript entitled Departure.
+Ostensibly written by Alan, he has no memory of writing it.
+He soon discovers that the events of the manuscript are coming true and that the shadowy figures, named "Taken," are townsfolk possessed by a dark force.
+After killing a possessed Carl Stucky and reaching the gas station, Alan tries to alert Sheriff Sarah Breaker of his wife's disappearance but Sheriff Breaker states that there has been no island or cabin in Cauldron Lake for decades after it sank in a volcanic eruption.
+Breaker believes Alan is mentally unwell and takes him to the police station.
 Meanwhile, Barry arrives in Bright Falls in search of Alan.

-At the police station, Alan lies to hide the hallucinations he's been experiencing.
+At the police station, Alan lies to hide the hallucinations he has been experiencing.
 He receives a call from a man purporting to be Alice's kidnapper, demanding the pages of Departure in exchange for her.
 Emil Hartman appears at the station to invite Alan to stay at his psychiatric hospital, Cauldron Lake Lodge—Alan punches Hartman as a response.
-Alan meets the kidnapper at a nearby national park, who demands pages of Departure as ransom.
-The two fight before the kidnapper runs off into the night.
+Alan meets the kidnapper Mott at a nearby national park, who demands pages of Departure as ransom.
+The two fight before Mott runs off into the night.

 Alan and Barry attempt to retrieve more pages and attract the attention of FBI agent Robert Nightingale.
 Alan leaves Barry behind and flees Nightingale, who chases him through the forest unsuccessfully.
-Alan meets the kidnapper again to deliver the pages; but as he arrives at the location he witnesses the kidnapper being tortured by the mysterious old woman, confessing that he never actually had Alice.
-Alan and the kidnapper are then attacked by a dark tornado, which hurls Alan into Cauldron Lake.
+He meets Mott again to deliver the pages.
+As he arrives at the location he witnesses Mott being tortured by the mysterious old woman, confessing that he never actually had Alice.
+Alan and Mott are then attacked by a dark tornado that hurls Alan into Cauldron Lake.